-The Back of House vineyard site is located within an active vineyard and consequently has been disturbed; further disturbance will occur when the vineyard is removed prior to Back of House construction.
+4.0 Mit igation Monitoring and Reporting Pla Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring The Back of House vineyard site is located within an active vineyard and consequently has been disturbed; further disturbance will occur when the vineyard is removed prior to Back of House construction.
 This site has not been evaluated for NRHP/CRHR eligibility and will be more fully disturbed during construction of the Proposed Project.
 A CARIDAP testing and evaluation program shall be implemented prior to any new ground-disturbing activities at this location unless different and/or additional mitigation measures are identified through consultation with the Tribe.
 If the site is found or presumed eligible for listing on the NRHP/CRHR, a qualified professional archaeologist shall design an appropriate Treatment Plan in consultation with Middletown Rancheria; the Treatment Plan shall include the number and size of excavation units to be completed, laboratory or in-field analyses to be performed, documentation of results, and criteria to make a final recommendation to the NRHP/CRHR, all in accordance with Mitigation Measure 3.5-1.
 Construction activities in the vicinity of the site shall not resume until mitigation has been completed.
 Sites that may occur within Phase 1 development areas but which could not be relocated include: P-17-404, and -409.
 Accordingly, all ground disturbance proposed in areas where these sites have been previously plotted shall be monitored by a qualified archaeologist and Tribal monitor.
 In the event that site indicators are encountered, project-related activities shall cease and shall not resume within 50 feet of the find and the site shall be evaluated for NRHP/CRHR eligibility in accordance with the provisions of the Unanticipated Discoveries Plan unless different and/or additional mitigation measures are identified through consultation with the Tribe.

-3.5-2 Worker Awareness Training, Unanticipated Discoveries Plan, Construction Monitoring

-- Tribal Cultural Advisor: Prior to initial ground disturbance, the Applicant shall retain a project Tribal Cultural Advisor designated by the Tribe, to direct all mitigation measures related to tribal cultural resources as defined by Public Resources Code 21074(a). - 2) Worker Awareness and Sensitivity Training: Prior to the beginning of grading (including ground-clearing) or any construction (including structure relocation), a qualified professional archaeologist shall administer a cultural resources awareness and sensitivity training program to all construction workers who will be performing grading or construction work.
+3.5-2 Worker Awareness Training, Unanticipated Discoveries Plan, Construction Monitoring 1) Tribal Cultural Advisor: Prior to initial ground disturbance, the Applicant shall retain a project Tribal Cultural Advisor designated by the Tribe, to direct all mitigation measures related to tribal cultural resources as defined by Public Resources Code 21074(a).
+The applicant shall implement monitoring and other actions as described in Mitigation Measure 3.5-2.
+The applicant shall include all of these requirements in construction contracts.
+(Use Applicant County Worker Awareness and Sensitivity Training: Prior to the beginning of grading (including ground-clearing) or any construction (including structure relocation), a qualified professional archaeologist shall administer a cultural resources awareness and sensitivity training program to all construction workers who will be performing grading or construction work.
 Either a tribal representative should assist with administering the training, or the training materials should be approved by the Tribal Cultural Advisor.
 The program shall include a review of the types of finds that could occur, regulatory requirements, and a list of contacts (with telephone numbers) in case of accidental discoveries.
 The training program shall be repeated periodically as new construction workers are added to the project.

-Unanticipated Discoveries Plan: Prior to project construction, a qualified professional archaeologist shall be retained to prepare an Unanticipated Discoveries Plan in consultation with Middletown Rancheria, or to update an The applicant shall implement monitoring and other actions as described in Mitigation Measure 3.5-2.
-The applicant shall include all of these requirements in construction contracts.
-(Use Permit COA)
+3) Unanticipated Discoveries Plan: Prior to project construction, a qualified professional archaeologist shall be retained to prepare an Unanticipated Discoveries Plan in consultation with Middletown Rancheria, or to update an existing Unanticipated Discoveries Plan supplied by the Tribe.
+At a minimum, the Unanticipated Discoveries Plan shall include: